twolfson/twolfson.com/articles/retina-sprites-are-here.md

 [GitHub sprite]: /public/images/articles/retina-sprites-are-here/github.png
 [Twitter sprite]: /public/images/articles/retina-sprites-are-here/twitter.png

-Retina images, duplicate images that are twice as large (scaled 2x) for retina displays.
-When viewed, these are scaled down to the same size as the normal images but as a result provide a higher pixel density.
+Retina images, duplicate images that are twice as large (scaled 2x) for retina displays

 ![Retina fork sprite][] ![Retina github sprite][]  ![Retina twitter sprite][]

 [Retina fork sprite]: /public/images/articles/retina-sprites-are-here/fork-2x.png
 [Retina github sprite]: /public/images/articles/retina-sprites-are-here/github-2x.png
 [Retina twitter sprite]: /public/images/articles/retina-sprites-are-here/twitter-2x.png

+> When viewed, these are scaled down to the same size as the normal images but as a result provide a higher pixel density.

 For you to follow along, we have created a [gist][grunt-gist] with the images and configuration we are working with: